llou/django-plottings/README.md

  - as a view to be served as a standalone graphics file
  - as a text variable to be rendered within a webpage
- - as a file to be saved and served lately
+ - as a file to be saved and served lately useful for background task geneartion.

 ## Example